Franciscocoo/IfExtractor/README.md

 # ifExtractor
 ifExtractor is a extractor of Logical Bomb located inside Andoird Application.
-Based on the framework [FlowDroid](https://github.com/secure-software-engineering/FlowDroid)
-Written in Java, this library is Open-Source.
+Written in Java and using the the framework [FlowDroid](https://github.com/secure-software-engineering/FlowDroid) , this library is Open-Source.

 ## Getting Started